'Tis the Preseason!

 The presentation culminated in a surprise induction into the Newport Polo Hall of Fame by William Crisp, the Hall of Fame's historic first inductee, who named Newport Polo founder Dan Keating as the 2018 inductee, citing Keating's nearly 30-year dedication, leadership and innovation in steering the club to its prominence and success.

 Twenty Minnie Awards were also given out to cap the evening's memorabilia of the past season before DJ Drew took center stage with irresistible dance floor hits til the wee hours.
 See our Facebook fan page for an album of photos from the evening.

-2018 Gala Ambassadors Margaux Buchanan & Michel Nseir were not able to attend, but were exemplary in representing the Club in its charitable mission this year, with a dedicated auction committee of volunteers including Laurel Howe, Chris MacDonald, Stacie Mills, Sioghan Wahlberg and Agnes Keating, who helped raise $28K supporting beneficiary Save The Bay, and to all our generous attendees this year, without whom the results would not have been so successful.
+2018 Gala Ambassadors Margaux Buchanan & Michel Nseir were not able to attend, but were exemplary in leading the Club in its charitable mission this year, with a dedicated auction committee of volunteers including Laurel Howe, Chris MacDonald, Stacie Mills, Sioghan Wahlberg and Agnes Keating, to raise $28K for its 2018 beneficiary Save The Bay through the generosity of our auction donors and gala attendees this year, without whom the results would not have been so successful.